Graduate Student Aid

 Graduate students should review how graduate funds are determined and processed to better understand their graduate assistance, the connection to federal aid, and taxation issues.

 All aid packages must account for scholarship and fellowship funds given to the student and the work-study and loans offered by Student Financial Aid.

-The following programs are available through your individual academic program or the Graduate School.
+The following programs are available through your individual academic program or the Graduate College.

 - Scholarships: The Graduate Incentive Award (GIA) and Graduate Assistant Scholarship (GAS) are university-funded scholarships that cover all or part of a full-time or part-time student’s tuition and fees.
 The GIA is for graduate students who are not graduate assistants, and therefore no service is required in return for the award.
 The GAS is tuition assistance for graduate students who are graduate assistants.

 - Assistantships: Teaching, research or administrative responsibilities are generally referred to as assistantships.
 An assistantship pays you (usually bi-weekly) based on work performed.
 It is a work assignment averaging 20 hours a week designed to compliment your academic program.
 You will be paid through the payroll system and will have appropriate tax and other withholdings deducted from your check.

 - Fellowships: A fellowship is financial support to relieve a student from earning funds in order to concentrate on their academic pursuits.
 Fellowships are therefore gift aid and an extension of a scholarship.
 These funds may exceed your tuition and would be refunded you through the UC billing process on a semester basis.

 Federal assistance is also available and awarded by the Student Financial Aid Office.
 To apply, complete the Free Application for Federal Student Aid (FAFSA).
 Because graduate students are beyond the bachelor’s degree, they are ineligible to receive most grants.
 However, they can be awarded work-study and loans based on eligibility.